Tylers Green

 Tylers Green is a village in the civil parish of Chepping Wycombe, Buckinghamshire, England.

 The village is adjoined on one side by Hazlemere and on the other by Penn.
 "Penn and Tylers Green" are often referred to as one.
 Tylers Green centres on a village green where an annual fête is held.
 In one corner of the green is a duck pond.

+History

 Artefacts have been found suggesting habitation in Penn and Tylers Green since the Stone Age.
-In the 12th Century, the village was known as Garretts Green.
-By the 14th Century, the name was changed to Tiler End Green as it became known for well-organized commercial tile workshops.
+In the 12th century, the village was known as Garretts Green.
+By the 14th century, the name was changed to Tiler End Green as it became known for well-organized commercial tile workshops.